QUICK ANSWER

 If any one of the four unities is broken, the joint tenancy is destroyed and converts to a tenancy in common.
 For example, if one joint tenant sells their interest to a third party, the unities of time and title are broken.
 The new owner holds as a tenant in common with the remaining owners.

 Under F.S.
-689.071, a joint tenancy with right of survivorship must be expressly stated in the conveying instrument.
-Florida does not presume joint tenancy.
-If a deed simply says "to A and B," they hold as tenants in common, not joint tenants.
+689.15, a right of survivorship must be expressly stated in the conveying instrument, except for tenancy by the entireties.
+Florida does not presume joint tenancy with survivorship.
+If a deed simply says "to A and B," they hold as tenants in common, not joint tenants with survivorship.
 The deed must explicitly create the right of survivorship.

 Tenancy by the Entireties